gridlang/grid/docs/src/types.md

 Grid provides a set of base types that are a core part of the language, accompanied by syntax for specifying literal data of these types.

-The following table lists the type pattern, an example literal in Grid syntax, and the default value for the type:
+The following table lists the type pattern, an example literal in Grid syntax, and the default value for the type.

 | Type Pattern | Literal Example | Default | Description |
 |--------------|-----------------|---------|-------------|